RasaHQ/rasa/docs/user-guide/docker/deploying-in-docker-compose.rst

 See `Docker Installation <https://docs.docker.com/install/>`_ for details.

+.. _docker-compose-configuring-channels:

 Configuring Channels
 ~~~~~~~~~~~~~~~~~~~~

-To run your AI assistant in production, configure your required
+To run your AI assistant in production, don't forget to configure your required
 :ref:`messaging-and-voice-channels` in ``credentials.yml``.
 For example, to add a
 REST channel, uncomment this section in the ``credentials.yml``: